cisocrgroup/Resources/manuals/pocoto-manual.md

 `hocr` replaced with `book` (e.g., `ocropus-book`).

-Make sure that the directory structure of this llocs directory is exactly what `ocropy-rpred --llocs` generates.
+Make sure that the directory structure of this llocs directory is exactly what `ocropus-rpred --llocs` generates.
 For each input file in the xml directory there should be a directory under the llocs directory that contains the line locations for each line in the input xml page along with the recognized text of the line and the image snippet.

-Here is a simple example of the directory structure of an ocropy project that can be processed with \pocoto{}.
-The project contains two xml files in the xml directory with their according image files in the image directory.
+Here is a simple example of the directory structure of an Ocropus project that can be processed with \pocoto{}.
+The project contains two xml files in the xml directory with their respective image files in the image directory.

 ```
-+-- ocropy-hocr
++-- ocropus-hocr
 |   +-- 001.html
 |   +-- 002.html
 +-- tif
 |   +-- 001.tif
 |   +-- 002.tif
-+-- ocropy-book
++-- ocropus-book
     +-- 001
     |   +-- 0100001.bin.png
     |   +-- 0100001.llocs